 Tell your doctor if you have kidney disease.

 Plerixafor may harm an unborn baby.
-Use effective birth control to prevent pregnancy, and tell your doctor if you become pregnant.
+Use effective birth control to prevent pregnancy while you are using plerixafor and for at least 1 week after your last dose.
+Tell your doctor if you become pregnant.

 How is plerixafor given?

 Plerixafor is injected under the skin.
 A healthcare provider will give you this injection.